Wildlife Conservation in Arenal and Bocas del Toro

 Panamanian night monkeys.
 Research published in the American Journal of Primatology describes the Panamanian night monkey's dependence on undisturbed habitat and near-total darkness for successful foraging and reproduction.
 Artificial light at the wrong intensity disrupts their activity cycles and compresses their effective habitat range.
 Monitoring their presence near the property is one of the ways we track whether our light management practices are working.

-The United Nations’ framing for World Wildlife Day is consistently future-facing: what does the next generation inherit, and what choices determine that?
+The United Nations' framing for World Wildlife Day is consistently future-facing: what does the next generation inherit, and what choices determine that.
 For us, the question is more immediate.
-What choices are we making right now, in the properties we manage, in the ecosystems we operate inside, that will determine whether the species living here continue to do so for generations to come.
+What choices are we making right now, in the properties we manage, in the ecosystems we operate inside, that will determine whether the species living here continue to do so.

 Frequently Asked Questions